 Obesity is an effect.
 Insulin resistance, leptin resistance, lipotoxicity, disruption of the mesolimbic dopamine reward pathway and inflammation of the hypothalamus are presumed mechanisms.
 Excess consumption of carbohydrates, fat, highly palatable food and food toxins (wheat, seed oils, liquid fructose, etc.), exposure to environmental toxins (chemicals), stress, infections, etc. are presumed causes.

-Say we do a study on obese people and we observe that they eat a lot of carbohydrates and are insulin and leptin resistance.
+Say we do a study on obese people and we observe that they eat a lot of carbohydrates and are insulin and leptin resistant.
 It’s easy to assume that the chain of causality worked like this: normal weight person eats high-carbohydrate diet, becomes insulin and leptin resistant, and then becomes obese.

 But again, this is faulty logic.
 There’s no proof that A (high carbohydrate intake) was what led to B (insulin and leptin resistance) was what led to C (obesity).